simonMakumi/Movie_Data_Analysis/README.md

 * What types of films are currently performing well at the box office?
 * How can these findings inform decisions regarding the types of films to produce?
+* What genres are most popular among audiences?
+* How do factors like production budget and ratings influence a film's success?
+* Who are the top writers and producers?

 ### Data Understanding and Analysis